-Geo-Launchpad is a paid eleven-week paid summer internship program based in Boulder, CO that is open to all Colorado and New Mexico community college students with an interest in geoscience.
-Geoscience includes atmospheric science, chemistry, earth science, engineering, environmental science, geography, geology, hydrology, technology, etc. This is a pre-REU (Research Experience for Undergraduates) program that exposed students to geoscience careers, assisted in professional development and communication skills, and provided an opportunity to develop research-ready skills.
+Geo-Launchpad is an eleven-week paid summer internship program based in Boulder, CO that is open to all community college students in Colorado, New Mexico, and Wyoming that have an interest in geoscience.
+Geoscience includes atmospheric science, chemistry, earth science, engineering, environmental science, geography, geology, hydrology, technology, etc. This is a pre-REU (Research Experience for Undergraduates) program that exposes students to geoscience careers, assists in professional development and communication skills, and provides an opportunity to develop research-ready skills.

 Research-support Project.
-Interns will work collaboratively on a research-support project with a project manager.
+Interns will work on a research-support project with a project mentor.
 Students are provided office space and any required computing resources and supplies.

 Professional Development Workshops.
 The purpose of the workshops is to explore non-academic communications as a student and a scientist.
-Past workshops included resume/CV and cover letter writing, interview practice, technical writing, science poster creation, and conflict resolution.
+Past workshops included resume/CV and cover letter writing, interview practice, science poster creation, and science communication.

 Local Field Trips.
 Interns will participate in field trips, along with RESESS and USIP interns, to a local area of interest.
 Past trips include Morrison, CO, Colorado Springs, CO, and Rocky Mountain National Park.